Khloe Kardashian Shares Adorable New Photo Of Baby Girl True Thompson: ‘You Are My Sunshine, My Only Sunshine’

 “Happiest baby on earth,” one more chimed in.

 Based on the photos on her Instagram feed, Kardashian and her family have been having a great time together on their vacation.
-Khloe has not told her fans where exactly she is vacationing but it’s easy to see that it’s a tropical spot, perhaps one in the Caribbean or in Mexico.
+Khloe has not told her fans where exactly she is vacationing, but it’s easy to see that it’s a tropical spot, perhaps a location in the Caribbean or in Mexico.

-Along with photos of baby True, Khloe has also been showing off her amazing figure, especially after her 33 pound weight loss after the birth of baby True.
-As the Inquisitr reported yesterday, Kardashian told fans on her app that she has dropped an impressive amount of weight so far but still would like to lose at least 17 more post-partum pounds.
+Along with photos of baby True, Khloe has also been showing off her amazing figure, especially after her 33 pound weight loss following the birth of baby True.
+As the Inquisitr reported yesterday, Kardashian told fans on her app that she has dropped an impressive amount of weight so far — but still would like to lose at least 17 more post-partum pounds.

 “I’m still eating healthy (when I can) and working out, but some days are harder than others.
 But, for now, I’m just not putting pressure on myself and enjoying being a mommy.
-I know I’ll hit my fitness goal—and it will feel sooooo good,” the Good American co-founder shared.
+I know I’ll hit my fitness goal — and it will feel sooooo good,” the Good American co-founder shared.

 In addition to dropping a little more weight, Khloe also says that she wants to tighten her muscles back up.
 Either way, she looks amazing!